windboxes/.github/profile/README.md

 -->
 # Wind Boxes

-Wind Boxes is a css module styled component process tool for tailwind css.
+Wind Boxes is a styled component process tool for tailwind css & css module.
 You can crate multi components and don't need add any css.